 Speaking of programming, cloud computing may be an area to consider.

-Cloud technologies such as AWS (Amazon’s open cloud software platform), Salesforce and Google Cloud all provide ideas for courses.
-There’s a number of related sub-skills to teach such as networking, Java/C++, data storage, etc.
+Cloud technologies such as AWS (Amazon’s open cloud software platform), Salesforce, and Google Cloud all provide ideas for courses.
+There are a number of related sub-skills to teach such as networking, Java/C++, data storage, etc.

 9. Business intelligence and analytics

 With the rise of the data citizen, intense hype about creating data-driven organizations, and data literate employees, data analytics and business intelligence skills have become in many ways THE top skill employers look for and hence that employees want to learn.
 Analytics job roles have increased by double digits over the last few years and show no signs of slowing down.